cbahn/Easy-Mint-NFTs/README.md

-# Overview
+# Overview of minting and transferring an NFT
 To create an NFT, you first need to choose a **blockchain** and a compatible **Wallet** and **dapp**.

-The Blockchain stores the transactions and data that prove who owns the NFT.
-Ethereum is the first and most popular blockchain that supports NFTS, but it can be slow and expensive.
-For this guide we will be using Tezos, which is cheap, fast, and designed well for NFT use.
-Other options could include Solana, Polygon, or Cardano.
+The **Blockchain** stores the transactions and data that prove who owns the NFT.
+[Ethereum](https://ethereum.org) is the first and most popular blockchain that supports NFTS, but it can be slow and expensive.
+For this guide we will be using [Tezos](https://tezos.com), which is cheap, fast, and good at handling NFTs.
+Other options could include the Solana, Polygon, or Cardano blockchains.

-Our Wallet stores your account information so that you can store and use your NFT.
+Our **Wallet** stores your account information so that you can store and use your NFT.
 There are various wallets avialable; some run on your computer, some are for a phone, and some run in a web browser.
 For the sake of this guide, we're going to be using a web based Wallet called [Kukai](https://wallet.kukai.app).

-The dapp, meaning **d**istributed **app**, is the code that runs on the blockchain.
+The **dapp**, meaning **d**istributed **app**, is the code that runs on the blockchain.
 Dapps include an enormous range of applications that do all sorts of things, but for now all you need to know is that they can handle the minting and transferring of our NFT.
-For this guide we will be using Hic et Nunc which has a nifty web interface for minting NFTs.
+For this guide we will be using [Hic et Nunc](https://hicetnunc.art) which has a nifty web interface for minting NFTs.

-# Minting an NFT
+# Minting

 ## Step 1 - Your Wallet

 ### Creating a new Wallet
 We will be using a web based wallet called Kukai to store our Tezos account info.
 Visit [https://kukai.app](https://kukai.app) on a phone or computer and select **Create New Wallet** in the upper right. **Reveal your seed and write the whole thing down**.
 I reccomend writing it on paper.
 Then hit Next and **verify your seed**.
 If you ever forget your password, your seed is the only way to recover your account so make sure to keep it somewhere safe.
 Finally, **set a password**, **download your keystore file** and **Open Wallet**.

-Now you'll be albe to see how much tez, the currency of Tezos, you have.
-This is often written as ꜩ.
+Now you'll be able to see how much tez, the currency of Tezos, you have.
+This is often written with the symbol ꜩ.
 Because the account in brand new, you likely have 0 ꜩ.
 Once we get some NFTs then we can view and transfer them from the NFT tab.

 ### Accessing your Wallet
 If you log out, or close your browser, you'll need to load your account again.